 2. Each team will have an individual assigned to prepare a written report that documents the design and results.

-3. Each student’s design notebook will be reviewed to determine his or her individual contribution to the overall project.
+3. Each studentís design notebook will be reviewed to determine his or her individual contribution to the overall project.

 Course Policies and Organization:

 The course is organized as a one hour lecture each week and a four hour lab period each week.
 You are expected to attend all lecture and lab periods.
 Lab periods will meet in CAMP 195, the ECE undergraduate laboratory.
-If you complete your design early, you must be in lab at the beginning of the lab period to demonstrate your project to the instructor, to answer questions about your design, and to allow the instructor to inspect your design notebook.
+If you complete your design early, you must be in lab at the beginning of the lab period to demonstrate your project to the instructor, to answer questions about your design, and to allow the instructor (or graders) to inspect your design notebook.
 You may use the lab at times other than your scheduled lab period if you need additional time to work on your design; it is expected that each project will require some time outside normal scheduled lab time.
-The grading will begin at 2:30 pm on the due date.
+The grading will begin after 1:00 pm on the due date.
 The order may be determined by lottery.
-The lab is generally open each weekday; specific hours will be posted early in the semester.

 The purpose of the lecture is to explain each new project, discuss the various design tools you will need to learn to use, and to answer questions.
 It is your responsibility to ask questions about those areas you do not understand.
 You are expected to utilize sources outside class such as the electronics data books in the lab (ask at the window where you check out equipment), online documentation (for design tools), your own textbooks from prior classes, the library, and internet sources.
 It is very important that you give proper citation (reference) to all sources of data that you use in completing your design project.

 Each project will be graded on a 50 point scale for the project design as demonstrated in lab and a 50 point scale for the written report, and 25 points for the power-point poster.
 Thus each student is graded on the basis of 450 points maximum, calculated in the following manner: 300 for Labs, 100 for project reports and 50 for the poster.
-Some projects may have options that permit you to earn more than 50 points.
+Some projects may have options that permit you to earn additional points.
 The primary purpose of options is to give each student the opportunity to make up for poorer performance on another project.

 It is your responsibility to document your contribution to the overall effort.
 Your notebook should have a record of your work in design, implementation, and testing of the final product.
 Your notebook should be up-to-date and should reflect your efforts toward the final design.
-The instructor may ask questions of you at the time you demonstrate a completed project; your knowledge and ability to answer these questions will be considered in determining your contribution to the effort.
+The instructor/graders may ask questions of you at the time you demonstrate a completed project; your knowledge and ability to answer these questions will be considered in determining your contribution to the effort.
 At the time of the lab demonstration, each team must provide a task list showing individual contributions by each team member.
 The project grade will be determined based on overall project performance.
-Each student’s grade will be a percentage (from 0 to 100%) of that grade based on the instructor’s assessment of the studentís contribution to the project.
+Each studentís grade will be a percentage (from 0 to 100%) of that grade based on the instructorís (or gradersí) assessment of the studentís contribution to the project.
 The assessment of a student may also include the evaluation by the team members for the project.